zytedata/web-snap/README.md

 ## File format

-The snapshot.json file format is super simple:
+The `snapshot.json` file format is simple:

 - url - is the URL specified when creating the snapshot
 - base_url - this is the resolved URL, after redirects (eg: may redirect to HTTPS and www.)
-- canonical_url - this is the canonical URL of the page
+- canonical_url - (optional) this is the canonical URL of the page
 - html - is the final, settled HTML of the page
 - responses - contains all the resources of the page (CSS, JS, images, etc) as key-value pairs:
     - body - the resource body saved as Base64
     - headers - a limited subset of the response headers
     - request_url - the initial resource URL
-    - response_url - the final response URL, after redirects (if it's different than the request URL)
+    - response_url - (optional) the final response URL, after redirects (if it's different than the request URL)
     - status - a number representing the HTTP status

 The format is subject to change, ideally to simplify it.